 Note: Textile travel goods (HS numbers: 4202.12, 4202.22, 4202.32, and 4202.92) are covered under the Textile and Apparel rules of origin.

-For more information, see the U.S. Customs and Border Protection presentation--How do I Read Tariff Shift Rules.
+Also see the U.S. Customs and Border Protection presentation--How do I Read Tariff Shift Rules.

 The importer may ask the exporter for information regarding why the goods qualify as "originating," to support a claim of preferential treatment.
 The information required should confirm that the goods are: